St. Thomas Syro-Malabar Church, Malayattoor: The miraculous water spring

 A well, situated near the ancient chapel at the top of the mount is believed to be the spot from where St. Thomas quenched his thirst during his time of prayer.
 Feeling thirsty, he struck the rock from which fresh water started flowing.
 Pilgrims consider the water in the well to possess divine power to heal ailments.

 With its recent recognition by Vatican as an international pilgrim centre, this famous shrine at Malayattoor dedicated to St. Thomas would be extending its healing touch and spiritual bliss to more visitors and for those who come to enjoy its serenity.

 Tourist information

-St. Thomas founded churches in different places in Kerala including Kollam, Kodungalloor, Nilakkal, Niranam, etc. One can easily seek spiritual happiness and satisfaction amidst the calm and serene locales surrounding Malayatoor.
-In fact, this center is the most popular and largest St. Thomas shrine in India.
-It is a popular tourist center and many people throng this place to have a look at this magnificent church.
-It is a must visit while traveling to Cochin.
+St. Thomas founded churches in different places in Kerala including Kollam, Kodungalloor, Nilakkal, Niranam, etc. This center is the most popular and largest St. Thomas shrine in India.

 Every year on the first Sunday after Easter, thousands of pilgrims throng to this shrine to seek holy blessings.
 The church has been decorated with beautiful carvings, designs and paintings that depict the life of Jesus Christ.
 There are facilities for confession and adoration also in this church.
 The church also has an ancient pond that was used for baptism purposes and a traditional pulpit that is considered to be of much historical significance.